 Would subheaders be valuable to sort the research actions based on the type(s) of knowledge gaps they address.
 This could be based on the knowledge gaps identified in the Desktop Study:

-General (e.g. monitoring framework)
+General (e.g. monitoring frameworkframeworkand standard sampling and analysis method)

 Drivers (e.g. socioeconomic assessment)